rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 ---

 Salesforce&reg; Health Cloud is a top-ranked healthcare customer relationship management (CRM) system.
-The software aims to put patients at the heart of every decision&mdash;
-strengthening relationships and improving outcomes.
+The software aims to put patients at the heart of every decision&mdash;strengthening relationships and improving outcomes.

 This blog discusses three ways that SalesForce Health Cloud can help improve patient experience within the health care industry.